apache/fury-site/docs/object-serialization/dart/configuration.md

 final fory = Fory(maxGraphMemoryBytes: 256 * 1024 * 1024);
 ```

-Explicit non-positive values are rejected when the runtime is created.
+Explicit non-positive values are rejected when the Fory instance is created.

 ### `maxUnbackedContainerItems`